jankotek/mapdb-site/book/htreemap/README.md

 // Value Creator output was added to Map map.size(); //  => 1
 ```
-Shard Stores for better concurrency
+Sharded Stores for better concurrency
 -----------------------------------

 `HTreeMap` is split into separate segments.
 Each segment is independent and does not share any state with other segments.
 However they still share underlying `Store` and that affects performance under concurrent load.
 It is possible to make segments truly independent, by using separate `Store` for each segment.